 As chicken cooks, the proteins get wound up into tight bundles, which will cause the meat to release a lot of juices if you cut into it while it's still piping hot.
 That's why it's important to give it some time to rest so that the proteins can relax.

-Once the chicken has rested, slice it up and serve it topped with ginger scallion oil.
+Once the chicken has rested, slice it up and serve it topped with ginger scallion sauce.

 Serve it With

 This goes great with a batch of white rice, but if you want to get fancy, try serving this with some garlic rice or shrimp fried rice.
-For vegetables, a simple green salad with some tomatoes and creamy sesame dressing makes for a crisp, nutty contrast to the aromatic chicken, and a side of smashed cucumber salad would go beautifully as well.
+For vegetables, a simple green salad with some tomatoes and creamy sesame dressing makes for a crisp, nutty contrast to the aromatic chicken, or simply set it on a bed of finely shredded cabbage.
+A side of smashed cucumber salad would go beautifully as well.

 This recipe makes double the amount of sauce you'll need for the chicken, but it will keep for over a week in the fridge and there are so many ways you can use it.
 That's why I tend to make it in big batches.
 It can also be frozen.

-Once you have a batch you'll want to put it on everything, but I love having it on scrambled eggs, tossed with some boiled noodles, or used to season fried rice.
+Once you have a batch you'll want to put this ginger scallion sauce on everything, but I love having it on scrambled eggs, tossed with some boiled noodles, or used to season fried rice.
 It also makes for a good salad dressing whisked with some rice vinegar or lemon juice.
 It's also delicious spread onto avocado toast.

 Other Weeknight Chicken Recipes